New Hours: Tuesday thru Saturday 11:00 AM to 3:00 PM

 Judy Kaman Grow

-Judy has been building her historic quilt collection for over 30 years, with an eye for best of type and state of preservation.
-Part of her collection was exhibited at the Eustis Museum of Art during December 2017, and will be shown at the Florida Quilt Museum in Trenton, FL, Dec.
-2018 – February 2019.
+Judy has been building her historic quilt collection for over 30 years, with an eye for best of type and state of preservation Part of her collection was exhibited at the Eustis Museum of Art during December 2017, and will be shown at the Florida Quilt Museum in Trenton, FL, Dec.
+2018 – March 2019.

 Judy has been involved with needlework since watching both her mother and grandmother ply their needles in all their spare moments.
 While home with her own infant children she used her interest and skills to write and illustrate two books, “Creating Historic Samplers” and “Classic Needlework” which both translated designs from varied antique sources into modern needlework techniques and materials.
 Both books were BH&G Book Club selections.